theRealAph/ScopeLocals/README.md

   true regardless of how far away `x.get()` is from the point that the scope local `x` is bound.
-* These also also make it easier for a reader to reason about programs, in much the same way that declarina a field of a variable final does.
+* These also also make it easier for a reader to reason about programs, in much the same way that declaring a field of a variable final does.

 In this example, `run()` is said to "bind" `x` and `y` to the results